 Nurses pursuing a career in telehealth should consider the kind of work environment and health care approach that best suits their unique personality type.

-The path to becoming a telehealth nurse resembles that taken to become an RN but with some minor, though important, differences that prepare you to provide patient care though telecommunications technologies.
-Here’s what your path to this impactful health care career could look like:
+The path to becoming a telehealth nurse resembles that taken to become an RN but with some minor, though important, differences that prepare you to provide patient care through telecommunications technologies.
+Discover what your path to this impactful health care career could look like:

-To become a telehealth nurse, you will first need to become a registered nurse.
-There are three programs that can prepare you for a career in nursing: a nursing diploma program, an associate of science in nursing program (ASN), or a bachelor of science in nursing (BSN) program.
+To become a telehealth nurse, you must first become a registered nurse.
+Three programs that can prepare you for a career in nursing are a nursing diploma program, an associate of science in nursing program (ASN), or a bachelor of science in nursing (BSN) program.

 While each of these programs will provide you with the training and qualifications you need to become an RN, you should be aware that the BSN is quickly becoming the standard in the profession and that some employers might prefer applicants with it.
-The exact program you decide on pursuing, though, will likely depend on your own resources and professional goals.
+The exact program you decide to pursue will likely depend on your resources and professional goals.

 Once you have completed your nursing program, you will qualify for the NCLEX-RN, the official exam administered by the National Council of State Boards of Nursing (NCSBN) that you must pass to become an RN.
 Once you have taken and passed the exam, you will be qualified to become a licensed RN.
 The exact requirements for licensure will vary from state to state, so make sure to check your state’s guidance first.
 In some instances, telehealth nurses might need to become licensed in the state where their patients are located in addition to their own home state.

-While there is no official telehealth nursing certification, the American Academy of Ambulatory Care Nursing (AAACN) does provide an ambulatory care certification exam that includes telehealth nursing content.
-You might consider obtaining the certification in order to highlight your preparedness in telehealth nursing to potential employers.
+While you likely won’t have to take an official telehealth nursing certification, the American Academy of Ambulatory Care Nursing (AAACN) does provide an ambulatory care certification exam that includes telehealth nursing content.
+You might consider obtaining the certification to highlight your preparedness in telehealth nursing to potential employers.

 Many employers require nurses applying to telehealth positions to have significant experience providing bedside care.
-The reason for this requirement is clear: telehealth nurses must draw on their wealth of experience to assist patients they are not able to physically examine, so they must be well-trained to bridge the physical divide between them.
+The reason for this requirement is clear: telehealth nurses must draw on their wealth of experience to assist patients they cannot physically examine, so they must be well-trained to bridge the physical divide between them.

 As a result, you would likely benefit from gaining experience providing in-person care before entering the telehealth profession right away.

-Telehealth nurses are highly trained health care professionals capable of helping patients with a variety of ailments.
+Telehealth nurses are highly trained health care professionals capable of helping patients with various ailments.
 As a result, the journey to becoming a telehealth nurse begins with gaining the right knowledge and skills.

 To help you prepare for your future career, you might consider taking a flexible online course through Coursera.
 The University of Minnesota’s Integrative Nursing Specialization teaches a patient-centered, relationship-based approach to nursing that utilizes a variety of integrative healing modalities.
 Johns Hopkins’ Foundations of Telehealth course, meanwhile, introduces key components and considerations needed to design and implement a successful telemedicine program at both the practice and health system levels.